Stakeholder Management: Building Alignment, Trust, and Transparency

 7. Who are the key decision-makers?

-8. What are interdependencies and who owns them?
+8. What are inter-dependencies, and who owns them?

-* Stakeholder Analysis
+Stakeholder Analysis

-Once you have the stakeholder list ready, it is very important to analyze every stakeholder as no two stakeholders will have the same interest in your project.
-Being a busy Product Owner, it is not possible for you to focus equally on each stakeholder.
-As a next step, you will have to categorise your stakeholders based on their interest and influence on the project.
+No two stakeholders will have the same interest in your project, and as a busy Product Owner, you can’t focus equally on each one.
+As part of the analysis step, you must categorise your stakeholders based on their interests and influence on the project.

 Medium: Stakeholder with a significant interest in, but a lower level of power to affect the project.